AscendingPassage.com HOME PAGE.

 dead colossi.

-It was even here, seven or eight thousand years ago, under this pure
+It was here, under this pure

 Europe then was still sleeping, wrapped in the mantle of its damp

-forests; sleeping that sleep which still had thousands of years to
+forests, sleeping that sleep which still had thousands of years to

-and vague, such as its nascent reason allowed it to conceive them.
+conceived and built sanctuaries for gods, at first vague, such as its nascent reason allowed it to conceive them.

-Then the first megalithic blocks were erected; then began that mad
+Then the first megalithic blocks were erected, then began that mad

-temples were built above temples, palaces over palaces, each
+heaping up and up, which was to last thirty centuries.
+Temples were built above temples, palaces over palaces, each

 generation striving to outdo its predecessor by a more titanic